 Research Guidance will be registered every semester by the Center for Academic Affairs based on the notification of their advisors from the GPGS office.
 They will be registered in late May for Spring semester and late November for Autumn semester.
-Students who entered in and after 2017 must receive passing grades at least four semesters for their Research Guidance.
+Students must receive passing grades at least four semesters for their Research Guidance.
 However, they are required to receive passing grades for every semester in case they graduate early.